sisyphus-cv-lab/MODNet-ModelCompression/README.EN.md

 # Introduction

-We adopt a pruning method combining **adaptive and fixed scale** for the video portrait keying model MODNet, based on the **L1-norm pruning** strategy.
+We adopt a heuristic pruning criteria combining **adaptive and fixed scale** for the video portrait keying model MODNet, based on the **L1-norm pruning** strategy.
 This strategy largely eliminates the redundant parameters in MODNet, reduces the computational cost, and saves 79% in the utilization of storage resources! ✨

 ---